louiejtaylor/grabseqs/faq/template_usage.md

 exploited in automating sample access--for example, MG-RAST project IDs are prefixed by "mgp", whereas sample (metagenome) names are prefixed by "mgm".

 Repository metadata is also an important point to consider.
-Is there programmatically-acessible metadata?
+Is there programmatically-accessible metadata?
 If so, is it available on the project-level, sample-level, or both?
 For example, when accessing data from NCBI's SRA, you can request detailed, sample-level metadata from the API given only a project accession number, which greatly simplifies metadata processing.
 For MG-RAST